 The airport was eventually restored and reopened in 1983 as Boundary Bay Airport (CZBB).
 The airport soon once again became a busy flight training hub.

 Alpha Aviation acquired the Boundary Bay Airport and assumed management in December 2004, under lease held by the Corporation of Delta.
-Since then, more than $35 million has been invested to upgrade airport facilities to world-class standards: with a new runway suitable for larger aircraft, redevelopment of airport property, and a new terminal building to be opened at the end of 2009.
+Since then, more than $35 million has been invested to upgrade airport facilities to world-class standards: with a new runway suitable for larger aircraft, redevelopment of airport property.
 At the same time, the airport’s history has been preserved, with the Heritage Hangar still being used for aircraft storage and special events.